srgrr/gombinatorics/README.md

 ## Some Notions

+All functions require the user to provide a `context.Context` object.
+This allows the library to safely cancel results streaming prematurely.

 There are two kinds of functions: normal functions and Cfunctions.
 Both **channel** their results and compute stuff **lazily**.

 Cfunctions also work with **channels**.
 As you've seen in the sample, this means that you can chain different functions to perform complex lazy computations.